What are Fat Tuesday and Ash Wednesday?

 Observant Christians are required to fast on Ash Wednesday, often eating only one full meal and no meat.
 The “no meat” meals continue every Friday during Lent, including Good Friday; fish is allowed.

-Lent is a period of sacrifice, with the person giving up something they enjoy.
-In more modern times, these are often things the person enjoys, including certain foods, alcohol, or activities.
+Lent is a period of sacrifice, with the person sacrificing something.
+In more modern times, these are often things the person enjoys, including certain foods, alcohol or activities.